 In a large bowl, whisk together, egg, coconut oil, yogurt, brown sugar, honey, and milk.

 Add the dry ingredients to the wet.
-Whisk together until combined.
+Fold together just until combined.
 Do not over mix.

 Gently fold in the raspberries and chocolate chips.
-Evenly divide the batter between muffin tins and bake for 15-18 minutes until golden brown and toothpick comes out with a few scant crumbs attached.
-Serve warm.
+Fill muffin tins 3/4 full with batter.
+Bake for 15-18 minutes until golden brown and toothpick comes out with a few scant crumbs attached.
+Serve warm or room temperature.